tldr-pages/tldr/pages/common/zek.md

 `curl -s {{https://url.to.xml}} | zek -o {{path/to/output.go}}`

-- Generate an example Go program from an XML from stdin and send output to a file:
+- Generate an example Go program from a given XML from stdin and send output to a file:

 `cat {{path/to/input.xml}} | zek -p -o {{path/to/output.go}}`